lelloc/doc-admin/content/communication-notifications/appointment-notifications.rst

    The localized body text for a specific language.

 Add new notification language
    Select which languages should be added to create localized notifications.
 The language of the customer or agent will be used as found in the customer and agent preferences.
 Secondarily, the system default language will be chosen.
-The fall back will always be english.
+The fall back will always be English.

 .. warning::